Gray Matter LogoGray Matter Workshop

 Data logging captures robot telemetry, sensor values, and system state during operation.
 This data is essential for debugging issues, analyzing performance, tuning mechanisms, and understanding what happened during a match.

-Key Concept: Comprehensive logging transforms debugging from guesswork into data-driven problem solving.
+Logging turns debugging from guesswork into data-driven problem solving.

-Why Logging is Critical in FRC
+Why Logging Matters in FRC

-🎯 The Logging Challenge
+๐ŸŽฏ The Logging Challenge

 During a match, your robot operates for only 2-3 minutes.
 When something goes wrong, you need to quickly understand what happened and fix it before the next match.
 Without logging, you're debugging blind.

-❌ Without Logging
+โŒ Without Logging

 • Guess what went wrong based on driver observation